Chavarriaminera/Python/README.md

 Exploratory analysis of Bitcoin-related tweets using VADER compound sentiment scores.
 Includes log-scaled visualizations to surface rare extreme sentiment events.
+### Why This Matters
+Sentiment data is highly imbalanced toward neutral expressions.
+Using a log-scaled visualization allows rare but extreme emotional responses to remain visible, which is critical for downstream modeling and event-driven analysis.

 📂 See: `bitcoin_sentiment_analysis/`